-Key risks Key opportunities Short term Older members within 10 years of retirement will be most exposed to transition risks in the short term in the event of a Net Zero Financial Crisis scenario.
+Older members within 10 years of retirement will be most exposed to transition risks in the short term in the event of a Net Zero Financial Crisis scenario.
 Over the short term, there is huge opportunity for innovation to drive down carbon use across many industries through the creation and use of new technology.
-Medium term Transition risks may still be heightened over the medium term, creating volatility.
+Transition risks may still be heightened over the medium term, creating volatility.
 Market returns may be lower if disorderly transition harms economic performance.
-Over the medium term, new low-carbon industries may emerge which require longer-term funding to scale up to meet the low-carbon transition goals.
-Long term Physical risks are most severe in the High Warming pathway, impacting those members 30 years or more from retirement.
-By 2050, most companies should be Net Zero or even carbon negative if Paris goals are to be met.
-Opportunities will lie with those companies that position themselves before others to benefit from this transition.
+Over the medium term, new low carbon industries may emerge which require longer term funding to scale up to meet the low carbon transition goals.
+The Plan currently offers an ESG-focussed self-select fund which in part invests in companies that can benefit from the transition to a net zero economy.
+Physical risks are most severe in the High Warming pathway, impacting those members 30 years or more from retirement.
+By 2050, most companies should be net zero or even carbon negative if Paris goals are to be met.
+Opportunities arise from renewable infrastructure assets which will be a key part of any future energy network.
+The Plan's Default strategy currently has an investment in a clean energy infrastructure fund.